John MacHale: The Famine of 1845–49

 The Irish famine of 1846–47 affected his diocese more than any.
 In the first year he announced in a sermon that the famine was a divine punishment on his flock for their sins (as did Cardinal Wiseman).
-Then by 1846 he warned the Government as to the state of Ireland, reproached them for their dilatoriness, and held up the uselessness of relief works expended on high roads instead of on quays and piers to develop the sea fisheries.
+Then by 1846 he warned the Government as to the state of Ireland, requesting aid and condemning the system of land tenure.
+He also reproached them for their dilatoriness, and held up the uselessness of relief works expended on high roads instead of on quays and piers to develop the sea fisheries.
 From England as well as other parts of the world, cargoes of food were sent to the starving Irish.
 Bread and soup were distributed from the archbishop's kitchen.
 Donations sent to him were acknowledged, accounted for, and disbursed by his clergy among the victims.

 Political matters

 The death of Daniel O'Connell in 1847 was a setback to MacHale as were the subsequent disagreements within the Repeal Association.

 McHale was a part of a small minority of the Irish clergy who supported the Fenians.
 In 1863 he sent multiple autographed portraits of himself to the Fenian convention in Chicago which were then sold to raise money for the movement.
 He held a high mass for the Manchester Martyrs following their execution and in 1869 he was among the only two Irish bishops to refuse to appeal to the Pope to condemn the Fenian movement.
 In 1874 he supported the House of Commons electoral campaign of Fenian John O'Connor Power in the Mayo constituency.

 The 1850 Synod of Thurles emphasised differences within the hierarchy on education with MacHale strongly in favour of exclusively Catholic institutions, along with Papal policy.

 During the recrudescence of "No Popery" in 1851, on the occasion of the re-establishment of the Catholic Hierarchy in England and Wales, and the passing of the Ecclesiastical Titles Act that inflicted penalties upon any Roman Catholic prelate who assumed the title of his see, MacHale defiantly signed his letters to Government on this subject "John, Archbishop of Tuam".

-As to the Catholic University, although MacHale had been foremost in advocating the project, he disagreed completely with Paul Cullen, Archbishop of Dublin, concerning its management, particularly the appointment of John Henry Newman as rector – a disagreement that handicapped the new university.
+As to the Catholic University, although MacHale had been foremost in advocating the project, he disagreed completely with Paul Cullen, Archbishop of Dublin, concerning its management, particularly the appointment of John Henry Newman as rector.
+This disagreement that handicapped the new university.

-MacHale approved of the Irish Tenant League.
+MacHale approved of the Tenant Right League.
 He wrote to O'Connell's son that it "was the assertion of the primitive right of man to enjoy in security and peace the fruit of his industry and labour".
 At a conference held in Dublin, there was cross-denominational support for his views on "fixity of tenure, free sale, and fair rent", and these were provided for in the Landlord and Tenant (Ireland) Act 1870.